Landing Craft Assault: Origins

 When the ISTDC approached the Director of Naval Construction (DNC) at the Admiralty to design a craft to these specifications the DNC staff were urgently engaged in designing new ships to serve more immediate priorities.
 Germany's coastline was small and the army would be able to engage the enemy through France.
 Any urgent need for landing craft was not apparent and ISTDC were told it would take seven months to design what was required.
 The Board of Trade was therefore approached and asked to suggest a maritime architect.
 Mr. Fleming of Liverpool was proposed who soon came down to Fort Cumberland and the design of the first LCA began.

 Following many visits with new drawings and proposals, a plan was ready by November 1938.

 Approval was sought from the DNC to build a prototype Fleming LCA.
 A wooden mock-up of the craft had been built in the model shed in Portsmouth dockyard.
 Fully equipped troops had practiced embarking and disembarking from it, and the design was altered to meet the practical difficulties discovered.
 The craft to be put into service was to be built of Birmabright, an aluminium alloy.

 A meeting with the DNC was convened to discuss the results.
 The Fleming craft had few friends in the DNC, though their criticisms were not specific.
 They introduced representatives of three shipbuilding firms.
 The ISTDC were only interested in the Fleming design submitted already, and in trying the craft at a landing on the east coast of England in a matter of months.
 The DNC accepted this, but asked ISTDC to give their specifications to the firms present so that they could also submit designs.
 Two of the firms were unable to tender, the third, Messrs Thornycroft, had a proposal on the drawing board in forty-eight hours and ISTDC and the DNC agreed that construction of a prototype should be paid for.
 The craft might be constructed for experimental purposes on the understanding that the DNC held no responsibility.

 J. S. White of Cowes built a prototype to the Fleming design.
 Eight weeks later the craft was doing trials on the Clyde.
 The craft behaved admirably, though it tended to bury its nose in the sea at full throttle.
-The din from the engines, however, was tremendous.
-The metal hull served as an amplifier for the two 120 hp Chrysler engines.
+Noise from the two 120 hp Chrysler engines was excessive, being amplified by the metal hull.
 Also, there remained the difficulty of applying armour plate to the hull.
 The sides were not flat, but rounded – a complicated shape for which to roll an armoured skin.
 The Birmabright alloy used also presented chemical and physical obstacles for the application of hardened steel plates.